phalcon-orphanage/docs/en/upgrade.md

 ## General Notes

 One of the biggest changes with this release is that we no longer have top level classes.
-All top level classes have been moved into relevant namespaces (with the exception of `Phalcon\Tag`).
+All top level classes have been moved into relevant namespaces (except `Phalcon\Tag`).
 For instance `Phalcon\Loader` has been moved to `Phalcon\Autoload\Loader`.
 This change was necessary for the future expansion of the project.

 **Summary**